Mohitjadaun2026/Test-FileManagementSystem/docs/frontend/pages/register.md

 ## Notes

-Because backend has stricter `.com` rule than frontend, some valid frontend emails may still be rejected server-side.
+- Because backend has stricter `.com` rule than frontend, some valid frontend emails may still be rejected server-side.
 This is expected with current implementation.
+- After registration, users continue to the login page and can also access password reset if needed.